 This page is dedicated to the series of boy’s books about the World War I fighter pilot, Capt James T Bigglesworth – Biggles for short.
 Written by a former World War I pilot, Capt W E Johns.

 There were close to 100 Biggles books written.
-I own all but one; the very rare, Biggles in the Deep Blue Sea.
+I own all but one; the very rare, Biggles and the Deep Blue Sea.
 I did have a copy once!
 I picked it up for 20 cents at a garage sale in the early 80s and sold it in 2005 for 250 pounds on E-Bay.

 The only Biggles book I haven't read is, "Biggles Air Ace", a compilation of ten WW1 short stories published in 1999 (limited copies), that had never been previously published in book form.
 Unfortunately, it's impossible to get a copy of it unless you want to pay hundreds of dollars or find the old flying magazines each story originally appeared in.